Our Research

 2. 香港失語症患者的 粵語版失語症測試–第二版本(Cant-CAT2) 標準化研究

-C. Conference papers:
+C. Conference papers (selected):

 Communication and social implications to people with aphasia in Hong Kong during the COVID-19 pandemic: An update reportpresented in The 12th Hong Kong International Nursing Forum cum 1st Asia-Pacific Qualitative Health Research Network (AQUHN) Conference (Nov 30 – Dec 2, 2022 – Hong Kong)